Dual AGN in the Horizon-AGN simulation and their link to galaxy and massive black hole mergers, with an excursus on multiple AGN: Properties of dual AGN

 Imposing mass cuts alters the distribution in Fig.~\ref{fig:fedd_distr} substantially.
 Requiring both MBHs to be heavier than $10^7 \msun$ pushes the distribution to lower \fedd, because the Eddington ratio decreases as MBH mass increases (see Fig.~\ref{fig:fedd_mass}) and many secondaries have low mass and high \fedd.
 The change in shape when imposing a galaxy mass cut is caused by a combination of the same effect with the presence of low-mass MBHs with high accretion rates in high-mass galaxies: generally these are not the central MBHs and they appear mostly at high-redshift since galaxies are gas-rich and significant accretion can occur also in the non-central region.
 Relaxing the condition on the luminosity of the secondary cures somewhat these changes in the distribution at high redshift.
 At low redshift the trends remain but the behaviour is less extreme.

 In summary, the primary AGN accretion properties are generally consistent with the full AGN population, although accreting at slightly higher rates, and robust to selection criteria.
-Secondary AGN are accreting at slightly lower rates than the full AGN population, and imposing mass cuts on the MBH or the galaxy exacerbates this difference.
+Secondary AGN are accreting at similar or slightly lower rates compared to the full AGN population, and imposing mass cuts on the MBH or the galaxy exacerbates this difference.
 However, in order to ensure consistency, applying such cuts when comparing different samples and/or theoretical models would be beneficial to limit biases.